omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Edited files on 5/20/2019:
+(uploaded at home)
-models.py (haven't uploaded at home) requires deleting and readding workouts and instances only views.py forms.py mainsite_workouts.py
+models.py requires deleting and readding workouts and instances only views.py forms.py mainsite_workouts.py